This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The ferry is the cheapest option at $2.50 each way but it was too time consuming for a day trip.

-There were several reasons I didn’t take the ferry to Culebra.
+There were several reasons I chose not to take the ferry to Culebra:

 3) It’s prone to delays.